Delphi Software Development at Cambria

 Cambria created the web version of an existing Win32 desktop application.
 To minimize development time (and cost too!), the existing reports (90+ of them) were reused.
 They were wrapped in a DLL and each report has one exported function.
 The function returns a filename of the generated PDF file then the web app provides a link (URL) to that file.

 Technologies Used: ASP.Net, Delphi 2007 (upgraded from Delphi 2006), ASP.Net 1.1/2.0, MySql database server, ADO, QuickReport, AJAX

-Another web application developed in Delphi.Net is a Yard Duty Scheduler.
+Yard Duty Scheduler automates scheduling of yard duty for teachers.
+It is another web application developed in Delphi.Net is a Yard Duty Scheduler.
 It automates scheduling of yard duty for teachers.
 The school admin simply enters start and end of school year, teacher information, list of holidays, and list of tasks.
 Then the application will generate a schedule for the entire year making sure each teacher has equal number of days worked.
 The generated schedule can still be manually modified if necessary.